 Main external sources, from where I learned some pieces of the code are:

 It was also the occasion to learn more about the VBA Excel skills, which will be continued in the future.

 I hope, that this tool will be useful for you if you are planning to use Fred Espenak’s ephemeris computation for your own projects or other exercises.
-If you are still not sure enough how to collect the ephemeris data from the Astropixels.com, please watch the video below.
+If you are still not sure enough about how to collect the ephemeris data from Astropixels.com, please watch the video below.